hotppot/gray-scott-sim-G9/README.md

 ### test2: Check that the variables u and v are the same size.
 Illustration about test2:

-Test2 is Check that variables u and v have the same size.This test ensures that the u and v vectors have the same dimensions.
+This test ensures that the u and v vectors have the same dimensions.
 Since these two vectors represent the two chemicals in the model, they must be simulated on the same spatial grid, so they must have the same dimensions.
 The test first checks that the outer dimensions (i.e., the number of rows) are equal, and then for each row it checks that its inner dimensions (i.e., the number of columns) are equal.

 Method introduction: